 - Involve recurrent and intense sexual arousal from the act of being humiliated, beaten, bound, or otherwise made to suffer, as manifested by fantasies, urges, or behaviors

-- Involve sexual urges or fantasies that cause clinically significant distress or impairment in social, occupational, or other important areas of functioning.
+- Involve sexual urges or fantasies that cause clinically significant distress or impairment in social, occupational, or other important areas of functioning

 How Is Sexual Masochism Disorder Diagnosed?

 Sexual masochism disorder is typically diagnosed through self-report of distressing urges, fantasies, or behavior to a mental health clinician.
-Due to the atypical nature of masochistic desires, confusion or shame may accompany the experience of masochistic sexual urges, whether or not these urges fit the criteria for a mental health disorder.
+Due to the atypical nature of masochistic desires, confusion or sexual shame may accompany the experience of masochistic sexual urges, whether or not these urges fit the criteria for a mental health disorder.

-Many individuals who experience sexual excitation from humiliation or pain do not experience distress due to these urges.
-For those that do experience distress as a result of masochistic desires, a mental health clinician can help assess distressingly harmful behavior and implement safety precautions.
+Many people who experience sexual excitation from humiliation or pain do not experience distress due to these urges.
+For those that do experience distress as a result of their masochistic desires, a mental health clinician can help assess distressingly harmful behavior and implement safety precautions.
 During the course of treatment, a therapist may find that criteria have been met to classify these urges as a mental health disorder.

 Treatment of Sexual Masochism Disorder